BARNSTORM 19 Lineup

 Glen Russell: Guitar and vocals

-This raw and raunchy trio from Canada’s capital has been gathering a growing legion of fans, and a reputation for intense stage shows.
+Since their formation in 2005 until their semi-retirement as a band in 2013, this raw and raunchy trio from Canada’s capital gathered a legion of fans, and a reputation for intense stage shows.
 Their sound is real rock’n’roll, with a roots-rock flavour.
 The band can easily do a rocking surf instrumental with the fervor of Dick Dale, and, in a heartbeat, shift gears to roll right into a rockin’ rockabilly rave up, or a Stooges influenced, feedback infused, pounding rock’n’roll song.
-Since forming in the summer of 2005, this trio has been regularly playing many of Ottawa’s live music venues, as well as traveling to play various clubs in Toronto, Montreal, London, Hamilton, Peterborough, and several other towns in Southern Ontario.
-They performed at the 2008 Ottawa Blues Festival, one of the most popular music festivals in North America.
-Their original material, as captured in their recordings (see below) matters most, but for their live shows, the band likes to have fun by whipping out some heavily “Evil-ized” versions of songs by the likes of Max Webster, Dick Dale, Black Sabbath, Tom Waits, Deke Dickerson, Conway Twitty & Loretta Lynn, Link Wray, and, even Alice Cooper.
+During their active years, this trio had been regularly playing many of Ottawa’s live music venues, as well as traveling to play various clubs in Toronto, Montreal, London, Hamilton, Peterborough, and several other towns in Southern Ontario.
+They performed at the 2008 Ottawa Blues Festival.
+Their original material, as captured in their 3 released recordings (Knuckle Duster CD EP, The Evilling album, and Three Orange Whips 7”), matters most, but for their live shows, the band likes to have fun by whipping out some heavily “Evil-ized” versions of songs by the likes of Max Webster, Dick Dale, Black Sabbath, Tom Waits, Deke Dickerson, Conway Twitty & Loretta Lynn, Link Wray, and, even Alice Cooper.

 Dave Kerr: Guitar and Lead Vocals